 top of page

-Since the turn of the century, BAC-IN has been proactive in helping to amplify the authentic voices of BAME communities and championing the power of peer led recovery approaches and partnerships.
-Furthermore, the organisation has been participating in local and national research, public consultations, and health needs analyses to ensure that Black, Asian and Minoritised service user voice’ is heard to impact policy, decision-making, and commissioning structures.
+Since the dawn of the new millennium, BAC-IN has been at the forefront of amplifying the authentic voices of Black, Asian, and Minority Ethnic communities, championing the transformative power of peer-led recovery approaches and collaborative partnerships.
+Our organization actively engages in local and national research initiatives, public consultations, and health needs analyses to ensure that the voices of underserved and marginalised Black, Asian, and minoritized service users reverberate in policy-making, decision-making, and commissioning structures.

-System reform is critical, we must all challenge roots of racial & commissioning inequalities in treatment and recovery, whilst addressing the ethnic balance of people involved in decision making at all levels drug and alcohol healthcare.
-Black, Asian and Minoritised communities are not resistant to treatment nor are they naïve about treatment services.
-The realities are closely linked to cultural barriers to access, lack of choice and poor experiences of engagement in available treatment services.
-The impact of cultural shame, discrimination, and experience of racism, exacerbated with mistrust of services and language barriers, also prevent many from coming forward for help.
+Equally critical is the need to address the ethnic and racial equity balance of those involved in decision-making at all levels of drug and alcohol healthcare.
+It is essential to recognize that Black, Asian, and minoritized communities are neither resistant to treatment nor uninformed about available services.
+The realities they face are intricately linked to cultural barriers that hinder access, a lack of choice appropriate care providers, and negative experiences with existing treatment services.
+Factors such as cultural shame, discrimination, and experiences of racism, compounded by mistrust of services and language barriers, further deter many from seeking help.

-According to national treatment data from 2017-2018, 84% of people in treatment were white British, with 5% from other white groups, and no other ethnic group making up more than 1%.
-This growing evidence and stark numbers are further highlighted in 2021, by the All-Party Parliamentary Group ‘The Treatment of Addiction UK’ recognising that Black, Asian and Minoritised people are underrepresented in treatment services.
+The BAC-IN team, along with our board of Directors, Advisors and dedicated volunteers, are passionate and committed to improving outcomes for marginalised individuals facing addiction and multiple disadvantages.
+However, the uptake of drug and alcohol services among these communities remains alarmingly low.
+According to national treatment data from 2017-2018, a staggering 84% of individuals in treatment were white British, while only 5% were from other white groups, and no other ethnic group represented more than 1%.
+This stark disparity is further underscored by the 2021 report from the All-Party Parliamentary Group on ‘The Treatment of Addiction UK,’ which highlighted the underrepresentation of Black, Asian, and minoritized individuals in treatment services.

-For further in-depth reading, please check out these reports and publications below, commenting on a wide range of challenges, including ethnic inequalities, tackling multiple disadvantage, experiences of severe and multiple disadvantage, BME health needs assessment, mental health for all, Drinking problems and interventions in black and minority ethnic communities, The Lammy Review- treatment of, and outcomes for, Black, Asian and Minority Ethnic individuals in the Criminal Justice System, Theories of Change and perspectives of Lived Experience Leadership.
+For those seeking a deeper understanding of the challenges faced by these communities, we invite you to explore the reports and publications listed below.
+These resources address a wide range of issues, including ethnic inequalities, tackling multiple disadvantages, the experiences of severe and multiple disadvantage, BME health needs assessments, mental health for all, drinking problems and interventions in Black and minority ethnic communities, The Lammy Review on the treatment and outcomes for Black, Asian, and minority ethnic individuals in the Criminal Justice System, and theories of change framed by perspectives of lived experience leadership.

 Out of Sight Out of Mind - Addiction in Under_served UK Communities 20211024_1.jpg